nico-stan/recipes/README.md

 ![Local (working) version](https://github.com/nico-stan/recipes/blob/main/images/2.png)

-In addition to this, there was a mapping function integrated in the pupyter notebook which allows the user to see the nearest Grocery Stores, within a 10 km radius grouped by walking distance up to 3km.
+In addition to this, there was a mapping function integrated in the jupyter notebook which allows the user to see the nearest Grocery Stores, within a 10 km radius grouped by walking distance up to 3km.
 This way, the user gets the recipes that they need, the shop list to buy the ingredients and the nearest Grocery Stores in the area.

 ![Map](https://github.com/nico-stan/recipes/blob/main/images/Map.png)

-Furthermore, two graphs were developed to show the whole pipeline process that depicts how many recipes are 'lost' in the way.
+Furthermore, two graphs were developed to show the whole funnel process that depicts how many recipes are 'lost' in the way.
 ![](https://github.com/nico-stan/recipes/blob/main/images/Pipeline.png)

 And one that shows how restrictive each food restriction is, by showing the total amount of recipes available.